qooxdoo/documentation/desktop/gui/themes.md

 });
 ```

-At last you have to tell the generator to actually use your meta theme.
-Therefore you have to edit your `config.json` file and add/edit the key
+Finally you have to tell the generator to actually use your new theme - edit `compile.json` and in the `applications` array, find the block for your application and set the `theme` property, EG:
-`QXTHEME` in the `let` block.

 ```
-"let" :
+"applications": [
   {
-    "APPLICATION"  : "myApplication",
-    ...
-    "QXTHEME"      : "myApplication.theme.Theme"
+    "class": "myApplication.Application",
+    "theme": "myApplication.theme.Theme",
-    ...
+    /* ...snip ... */
-  },
 ```

-After editing your `config.json` the very last step is to generate your
-application sources and you're done.
-Now you can adjust and extend your
-appearance theme to suit your needs.

-> :memo: These steps are also applicable for the other themes.

 ## Define Custom Themes